Adi Hütter: Monaco

 On 4 July 2023, Hütter signed a two-year deal at Ligue 1 team Monaco, which had not qualified for a European competition in the previous season, succeeding Philippe Clement.
 His debut was a 4–2 win at Clermont on 13 August.
 He guided the club to a runner-up finish in the 2023–24 season, and qualification to the Champions League group stage for the first time since 2018–19.

 In the 2024–25 season, the club secured a third-place finish and second consecutive Champions League qualification.
 On 9 October 2025, Hütter was sacked after a poor run of form.

+Return to Eintracht Frankfurt

+On 31 May 2026, Hütter returned as head coach of Eintracht Frankfurt, signing a contract that runs until 2029.

 Personal life

 Hütter is married and has one daughter.
 Hütter's grandmother persuaded his parents to name their son Adolf, in memory of his uncle, who died at the age of 27 in a rock avalanche.
-However, he is always called by his nickname "Adi", possibly due to the name Adolf being commonly associated with Adolf Hitler.
+However, he is always called by his nickname "Adi", almost certainly due to the name Adolf being commonly associated with Adolf Hitler.